 His clients include the US Army, ESPN, Aetna, Hyatt, and JPMorgan Chase.
 He is regularly quoted in the Wall Street Journal, New York Times, and Harvard Business Review.

-Key topics: The Great Generational Shift, Management Fundamentals for the Modern Workforce, The 27 Challenges Managers Face, Retaining Gen Z Talent
+Teams usually book this speaker for The Great Generational Shift, Management Fundamentals for the Modern Workforce, The 27 Challenges Managers Face, Retaining Gen Z Talent.

 Learn more about Bruce Tulgan →